 The wine list is too long and complex to be discussed in this short article, and I leave it to each one of you to discover for yourself which one fits better your own taste and the dishes you select.
 Besides, I never drink more than half a small glass of red for lunch, and only on rare occasions, but the Pinot Noir I received was light, fragrant and so joyful that I almost finished my glass.

-I loved the bite-sized hors d’oeuvres that suddenly appeared on our table: first there were two little balls the size of an agathe filled with rizzotto, presented on a decorative layer of transparent raw rice.
-They had the finest sauteed crust and the green filling was fragrant and delightful.
+I loved the bite-sized hors d’oeuvres that suddenly appeared on our table: first there were two little balls the size of an agate filled with rizzotto, presented on a decorative layer of transparent raw rice.
+They had the finest sautéed crust and the green filling was fragrant and delightful.

 To those who have not yet experienced French Haute Cuisine, I recommend Cafe Boulud.
-The connaisseurs have already found their way to 20, East 76th Street.
+The connoisseurs have already found their way to 20, East 76th Street.

 If there is an adjective that most continuously represent the food here from beginning to end, it is “smoothness.”
-I tasted ravioli in a delicate pesto sauce; a small dish of the uncontournable onion soup, the best ever; veal cheeks, because I read somewhere, probably New York Magazine, that it is now chic to consume cheeks so smooth it could have been eaten by a spoon.
-A skate, fluffy and light, that we imagined twisting airily from head to tail with a vacant body in blue Mediterannee.
+I tasted ravioli in a delicate pesto sauce; a small dish of the uncontainable onion soup, the best ever; veal cheeks, because I read somewhere, probably New York Magazine, that it is now chic to consume cheeks so smooth it could have been eaten by a spoon.
+A skate, fluffy and light, that we imagined twisting airily from head to tail with a vibrant body in a blue “Mer Mediterannee” .